 Welcome to the world of entrepreneurship!
-Starting your own business is a very exciting endeavor, whether you are opening a small ecommerce site or planning to conquer the world with a large corporation.
+Starting your own business (eCommerce or not) is a very exciting endeavor, whether you are opening a small ecommerce site or planning to conquer the world with a large corporation.
 Either way, you can’t do much of anything until you register a business in the UK.

 First things first, is it even necessary to officially register a business in the UK?
 The answer depends on the type of business you are starting.
 Legally, you would not be required to register as a sole trader, although you would eventually still need to notify HMRC to ensure that you are paying the appropriate taxes.

 Bottom line, if you are intending to make a profit from your business idea (as you should if you are starting a business!), you should register your business.

 Do I Need to Register my Online Business in the UK?